uphonia/Pokedex/README.md

 npm install
 ```

-## Features / Upcoming Features
+## Features
 - View of a singular Pokemon entry
-- Fully implemented page navigation of a list of Pokemon entries
+- Fully implemented page navigation through a list of Pokemon entries
-- Filter system for a list of Pokemon (filter by region & type)
+- Pokemon filter system; filter by region &/or type
-- Searching (in progress)
+- Basic searching

+## Future Features and Improvements
+- More complicated searching
+- Add info on Pokemon typing and abilities
+- Better optimization of API fetching

 ## Project Status
-Things are still a work in progress, but I hope you can follow along my journey in building this project!
+The main features of the project are functioning properly.
+Other than that, additional features and changes are still a work in progress.
+I hope you can follow along my journey in making additions and improvements!